jasalt/daw-livestream-helper/README.md

 Based on Python 3.8.6 and Beeware [Toga](https://toga.readthedocs.io/en/latest/) native GUI application framework.

-Written on MacOS 11.1 (Intel) and being ported for Windows 10.
+Written and tested on MacOS 11.1 (Intel) and should run on Linux.
+Aiming to support Windows 10 (and 7) eventually (see later section).
-Should work on Windows 7, Linux and Apple Silicon too but haven't tested.

 # Development